How to visit Central Park for the first time in 2026

 The Dairy Visitor Center

-At the end of the Mall, continue on the path toward the exit, passing the path to the Dairy Visitor and Information Center on your right, and just ahead is an outcropping of rock and a famous view of the skyscrapers along 59th Street known as Billionaire’s Row
+At the end of the Mall, continue on the path toward the exit, and you’ll pass the path to the Dairy Visitor and Information Center on your right.

-The Central Park Dairy, while a cute Victorian Gothic-style building with an interesting history, isn’t really worth a stop unless you need a map or a souvenir.
-Its originally intended use was to provide milk and snacks for children in the cool and relaxing atmosphere near the Pond.
+The building’s originally intended use was to provide milk and snacks for children in the cool and relaxing atmosphere near the Pond.
 In the late 19th century, fresh milk for children was difficult to find and desperately sought after by parents.
 So The Dairy was built in the “children’s area” of the park to serve those needs.
-The current Dairy Gift Shop offers t-shirts and trinkets and supports the Central Park Conservancy.

-What is worth it is a quick scramble on the rock outcropping just up ahead and to the right.
+Back to out path - just ahead, in front of the Dairy, is an outcropping of rock and a famous view of the skyscrapers along 59th Street known as Billionaire’s Row.
+It’s definitely worth it to take a quick scramble on the rocks.
 From here you get a great view of the unique skyline of 59th Street.
 Though the skyscrapers of Billionaire’s Row are not without controversy, they do, in my opinion, create a very interesting display.
 This is a nice spot for sunset watching and photo taking.

 Continue walking south and Wollman Rink and Gapstow Bridge are ahead on the right.

-Ice skating at Wollman Rink
+Ice skating at Wollman Rink.

 The Gapstow Bridge, which you will pass on your right, is a pretty stone construction bridge that crosses over the narrowest edge of the Pond.
 It’s a popular spot for photos, as it offers views of Wollman Rink, the skyline of Central Park South, and the woody hill of the Hallett Nature Sanctuary.